rtdi/AppContainer/README.md

 ### oData/Restful service endpoint

 Every single table or view is exposed as oData endpoint and as Restful service.
-See the swagger definitions.
+See the swagger definitions and oData metadata.

 <img src="https://github.com/rtdi/AppContainer/raw/master/docs/media/Screenshot 16 - odata.png" width="50%">